 The standard ticket status values are: New is the initial status of a newly created ticket (not assigned to an agent).
 Open means that the ticket has been assigned to an agent.
 Pending is used to indicate that the requester has been asked for information and the ticket is therefore on hold until that information has been received.
 On-hold means that the support request is awaiting a resolution from a third party—someone who is not a member of your support staff and does not have an agent account in your Zendesk account.
 This status is optional and must be added (see Adding the On-hold ticket status).
 Solved indicates that the customer’s issue has been resolved.
 Tickets remain solved until they are closed.
 Closed means that the ticket has been locked and cannot be reopened or updated.
 When selecting a status, you can use the field operators Less Than and Greater Than to specify a range of tickets based on their status.
 New is the lowest value, with values increasing until you get to Closed status.
 For example, a condition statement that returns only New, Open, and Pending tickets looks like this: Status is less than Solved. |

-Ticket: Subject text | Using this condition you can check for the presence of single words and
+Ticket > Subject text | Checks for the presence of single words and strings of words in the subject

-strings of words in the subject line of the ticket.
-This condition is not case
+line of the ticket.
+This condition is not case sensitive.
+You can use any of the

 This condition is not available if the Subject field has been deactivated. |

-Ticket: Tags |
+Ticket > Tags |

-You use this condition to determine if tickets contain a specific tag or tags.
+Determine whether tickets contain a specific tag or tags.
 You can include or exclude tags in the condition statement by using the operators Contains at least one of the following or Contains none of the following.
 More than one tag can be added.
 Press Enter between each tag you add. |

-Ticket: Is | Created or Updated.
+Ticket > Is | Created or Updated.
 Created will fire only when a new ticket is created .
 Updated will fire only when an existing ticket is modified and submitted. |

-Ticket: Ticket status | If you’ve activated custom ticket statuses, you can select system
+Ticket > Ticket status | If you’ve activated custom ticket statuses, you can select system

 ticket statuses and new ticket statuses you created as conditions.
 When selecting a ticket status, you can use the field operators Contains at least one of the following and Contains none of the following and specify multiple ticket statuses.
 For example, a condition statement that returns tickets with either a specific new or system ticket status may look like this: Ticket status Contains at least one of the following: Open, Dev assigned, Escalated. |

-Ticket: Type |
+Ticket > Type |

 The ticket type values are: Question Incident is used to indicate that there is more than one occurrence of the same problem.
 When this occurs, one ticket is set to Problem and the other tickets that are reporting the same problem are set to Incident and linked to the problem ticket.
 Problem is a support issue that needs to be resolved.
 Task is used by the support agents to track various tasks. |

-Ticket: Update via | This condition indicates from where the ticket was updated and can be any of the same sources as the ticket channel condition (above).
+Ticket > Update via | Checks where the ticket was updated from and can be any of the same sources as the ticket channel condition (above).
 Autoreply events can't be reliably identified by this condition.
 Agent replies submitted through the standard interface or Agent Workspace are recorded as updated via the Web channel.
 In the Agent Workspace, they will appear as updated via Email, but triggers still recognize them as updated via Web.
 Bulk updates to tickets from the Support interface are recorded as updated via a Web Services (API) channel. |

-Ticket: Within business hours?
+Ticket > Within business hours?
 (Not available on Team plans) |

 Yes or No. This condition is available if an administrator has set business